 A VET Student Loan is a loan from the Australian Government that helps eligible students pay their tuition fees.
 Your loan is repaid through the Australian tax system when you reach the minimum income threshold for repayment.
-The minimum income threshold for repayment is set by the Australian Government each year and is published on Study Assist in the VET Student Loans Information Booklet.
+The minimum income threshold for repayment is set by the Australian Government each year and is published on Study Assist.
+Repayments continue until you have repaid your entire debt.

 It is important to note that your loan will remain a personal debt until it is repaid and it may reduce your take-home (after tax) wage and your borrowing capacity.
 You may wish to seek independent financial advice before applying.

-The amount you can borrow for your tuition fees is determined by the Australian Government and in most cases, there are three bands of VET Student Loan Caps ($5075, $10,150 and $15,225) set for each course.
+The amount you can borrow for your tuition fees is determined by the Australian Government.
+There are four bands of VET Student Loan cap, and the TAFE Queensland course brochure will indicate which loan cap applies for the course.

 A VET Student Loan is only for tuition fees and doesn't cover additional costs such as text books, materials, or accommodation.